• Home

 Likewise, what would be the effect on overall job availability?

-Before we get started, let’s do a quick vocab lesson to make sure we’re all on the same page.
+Before we get started, let’s handle some definitions to make sure we’re all on the same page.

 Outsourcing – a practice used by different companies to reduce costs by transferring portions of work to outside suppliers rather than completing it internally.